SFarhatComp/FormulaireQuiz/Design.md

     -   Each form page is generated dynamically from the `questions_data.py` structure.
     -   Long forms are equipped with a scrollbar to ensure all fields are accessible.

+-   **User Experience Enhancements:**
+    -   **Reliable Scrolling:** All form pages, especially long ones, feature robust mouse-wheel scrolling that is bound to all UI elements, ensuring a smooth and predictable user experience.
+    -   **UI Padding:** Sufficient padding is added to the end of each form to prevent the last question from being obscured by the navigation buttons.

 -   **Advanced Conditional Logic:**
     -   **Field-level conditions:** Answering "No" to specific questions (e.g., "Congenital Malformation?", "Postop MRI?") automatically hides irrelevant sub-questions from the UI.
     -   **Form-level conditions:** For certain sections (e.g., "Follow Up Echo 1, 2, 3"), the application first asks if the event occurred.
 If the answer is "No," the entire form is skipped.